premchander-revature/interviewquestions/DDL.md

 ------

-43.You are designing a table for the Bank department.In which datatype you need to store an interval of days, hours, minutes and seconds in a column.?
+43.You are designing a table for the Bank department.Which datatype is needed to store an interval of days, hours, minutes and seconds in a column?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)